We Have the Best Product. We Just Can't Explain Why.

 You're not asking the buyer to believe you.
 You're giving them artifacts they can verify independently.
 That's the difference between positioning and proof.

-• Competitive losses to "AI-powered" generalists dropped significantly — prospects could see what made this vendor different
+- Competitive losses to "AI-powered" generalists drop as prospects can finally see what makes the vendor different

-The CEO's product hadn't changed.
-Not a single line of code was different.
-What changed was the frame through which buyers evaluated it.
+The product has not changed.
+Not a single line of code is different.
+What changes is the frame through which buyers evaluate it.

 The Broader Lesson